cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-host-pool.md

 # Description

-The [Host Pool plugin](https://github.com/cloudify-cosmo/cloudify-host-pool-plugin) allows for the use of multiple existing hosts to be allocated for a deployment.
-It interacts with Cloudify's [Host-Pool Service](https://github.com/cloudify-cosmo/cloudify-host-pool-service), which performs the book-keeping as to which hosts are allocated, free, or un-reachable.
+The plugin is an infrastrcture provisioning plugin that is used in conjunction with Cloudify's [Host-Pool Service](https://github.com/cloudify-cosmo/cloudify-host-pool-service) to install blueprints on hosts from a pool of existing hosts.
+When the plugin is requested to provision a host, it will make a request to the Host-Pool-Service, which will in turn look for available hosts inside the pool, and assign the first one to that request.
+The same flow is executed when the plugin is requested to release that host.
+The pool of available hosts will be determined at the time of the Host-Pool-Service installation, as explained below.

 # Host-Pool Service

 The Host-Pool Service is a web service designed for managing a large pool of hosts to be used by cloudify deployments.
+It allows for the use of multiple existing hosts to be allocated for a deployment.
+Supports defining hosts by name, ip address, and ip ranges for easily specifying a large amount of identical hosts.
 The Host-Pool-Plugin will make calls to this service each time a new host needs to be provisioned/terminated.